Also known as:

 Habitat:

-Found up to 1800m (5904 ft).
-Occurs in a variety of areas such as evergreen and deciduous forest, forest edge, clearings, secondary growth forest, brush, bamboo thickets, orchards and overgrown cultivated areas.
+Found up to 1800 m (5904 ft).
+Occurs in a variety of areas such as evergreen forest, moist and dry deciduous forest, forest edge, clearings, secondary growth forest, brush, bamboo thickets, orchards and overgrown cultivated areas.

 Wild Diet:

-Forages on berries, figs (Ficus), flower nectar notably Erythrina, Eucalyptus, mistletoe and Salmalia malabarica; also seeds of Casuarina, Tectona grandis and bamboo.
+Forages on berries, fruit pulp, figs (Ficus), flower nectar, notably Erythrina, Eucalyptus, mistletoe and Salmalia malabarica; also seeds of Casuarina, Tectona grandis and bamboo.
 Can damage local crops of guavas (Psidium) and loquats (Eriobotrya japonica).

 Ecology and Behaviour: